Home video: History

 During the 1980s, video rental stores became a popular way to watch home video.
-Video rental stores are physical retail businesses that rent home videos such as movies, prerecorded TV shows, as well as sometimes selling other media, such as physical video game copies on disc.
+Video rental stores are physical retail businesses that rent home videos such as movies and prerecorded TV shows (sometimes also selling other media, such as video game copies on disc).
 Typically, a rental shop conducts business with customers under conditions and terms agreed upon in a rental agreement or contract, which may be implied, explicit, or written.
 Many video rental stores also sell previously viewed movies and/or new unopened movies.
 In the 1980s, video rental stores rented films in both the VHS and Betamax formats, although most stores stopped using Betamax tapes when VHS won the format war late in the decade.
 The shift to home viewing radically changed revenue streams for film companies, because home renting provided an additional window of time in which a film could make money.
 In some cases, films that performed only modestly in their theater releases went on to sell significantly well in the rental market (e.g., cult films).

 During the 1980s, video distributors gradually realized that many consumers did want to build their own video libraries, and not just rent, if the price was right.
 Rather than sell a few thousand units at a wholesale price of $70 into the rental channel, video distributors could sell hundreds of thousands of units at a wholesale price of $15-20 into the retail "sell-through" channel.
+By "slashing prices and making up in volume what it loses in margin", The New York Times reported in 1983, Paramount Pictures had two of the top three best-selling videotapes and six of the top 20 rentals.

 The "ultimate accelerant" for the rise of the "sell-through" home video market was the development of children's home video.
 The pre-1980s conventional wisdom that consumers had no interest in watching the same films again and again at home turned out to be entirely wrong with respect to children.
 Many harried parents discovered that it was a good investment to pay $20 to purchase a videocassette that could reliably keep their children riveted to the television screen for over an hour—and not just one time, but many, many times.
 The Walt Disney Company recognized that its flagship animation studio's family-friendly films were superbly positioned to conquer the home video market, and through its home video division, Buena Vista Home Entertainment, the company did just that during the 1980s and 1990s.
 This spectacular success "catapulted the head of Disney's video division, Bill Mechanic, into executive stardom."
 In 1994, Mechanic left Disney to become head of Fox Filmed Entertainment.
-Another executive, Bob Chapek, would later ascend through the ranks of Disney's home video division to become chief executive officer of the entire company in 2020, and for that reason has been called "the home entertainment industry’s single biggest success story."
+Another executive, Bob Chapek, would later ascend through the ranks of Disney's home video division to become chief executive officer of the entire company in 2020, and for that reason (before his sudden 2022 departure) was called "the home entertainment industry's single biggest success story."